Abhisheksiddaraju/Financial-Tracker/README.md

 # Open financial-tracker.html in your browser
 ```

+## 🚀 Getting Started

+### Option A: Manual Setup
+1. Open the app in your browser
+2. Navigate to "Monthly Budget" tab
+3. Enter your income and budget amounts
+4. Start adding transactions in "Transactions" tab

-### Option 3: CSV Import
+### Option B: CSV Import (Recommended for Existing Data)
+1. Open the app in your browser
-1. Download the template: Click "📝 Download CSV Template"
+2. Click "📝 Download CSV Template" button
-2. Fill in your financial data
+3. Fill in your financial data using the template
-3. Import via "📥 Import from CSV"
+4. Import via "📥 Import from CSV" button

 ## 📋 How to Use